 - Capable of being granted a Top Secret level security clearance

-- Enrolled student at Texas A&M University entering their Junior or Senior year
+- Enrolled student at Texas A&M University entering their Junior year *

-- Enrolled in any of the three tracks of the Cybersecurity Minor
+- Enrolled in, or planning to enroll in, any of the three tracks of the Cybersecurity Minor

 - Mentoring and hands-on experiential learning

-- Access to DoD leaders and those making hiring decisions
+- Exposure to DoD leaders and those making hiring decisions

-- Networking opportunities with cybersecurity professionals and students from other senior military colleges who are in similar programs
+- Networking opportunities with cybersecurity professionals and students from other SMCs who are in similar programs

 Total direct value of program participation is approximately $30,000 over two years.
 At this time, program participation does not incur a service obligation.

 In addition to a diploma upon graduation from Texas A&M, successful DCLDP students will be able to add the following to their resume: